 COMMENTS ON PROPOSED DEPARTMENT OF HUMAN SERVICES REGULATIONS RELATING TO THE R.I.
-VETERANS' HOME August 2018
+VETERANS' HOME December 2018

 This testimony is submitted on behalf of the American Civil Liberties Union of Rhode Island, the R.I.
-Patient Advocacy Coalition, and Protect Families First.
+Patient Advocacy Coalition, Protect Families First, Americans for Safe Access, Veterans Alternative Health Inc, and the Marijuana Policy Project.
 We write to express our strong opposition to a new provision in these proposed regulations that would ban the use by residents of any "narcotics prohibited by federal law."
-Section 1.12(D).
-Our organizations request that this provision be eliminated, and that the regulations otherwise be clarified to ensure that residents at the Veterans' Home are able to possess and use medical marijuana.1
+Section 3.12(D).
+Our organizations request that this provision be eliminated, and that the regulations otherwise be clarified to ensure that residents at the Veterans' Home are able to possess and use medical marijuana in accordance with state law.